 Description

-Delicious cookies made from a base of beans, dates, and natural nut butter!
+Delicious cookies made from a base of chickpeas, dates, and natural nut butter!
 These are a variation of my Chocolate Chip Date Cookies, with added cocoa powder for that delicious double chocolate, brownie flavored cookie.
 They're sugar free, oil free, and gluten free.
-They can be vegan too if you like (swap the milk for water).
-If you're more of a Reese's fan than a chocoholic, you should also check out my Peanut Butter Date Cookies.
+For other delicious variations, check out my Peanut Butter Date Cookies, Mint Chocolate Chip Date Cookies, and Naturally Sweetened Oatmeal Raisin Cookies.
 Or make them all and taste test them to see which ones you like the best!
+Or check out any of my other cookie recipes!

 Time